rootpaper/berry-notes/README.md

 - **Transitions**: All color changes (background, text, borders) use `0.3s ease` for smoothness.

 ## Notes

-- **Image Support**: The application does not support images in Markdown to keep the focus on text-based notes.
 - **Security**: Currently uses `nodeIntegration: true` and `contextIsolation: false` for simplicity.
 For production, consider enabling `contextIsolation` and using a `preload.js` script.
 - **Markdown Rendering**: Uses `react-markdown` for rendering Markdown content in the preview pane.